Human Trafficking

 What is human trafficking?

-Human trafficking includes forced labor, sexual exploitation, and other forms of servitude.
-Victims are often physically abused, psychologically coerced, and fearful of reporting their abuse to authorities.
+State and federal definitions of human trafficking include two types of trafficking: sex and labor.
+Sex and labor trafficking include forced labor, sexual exploitation, and other forms of servitude.
+Trafficked individuals are often physically abused, psychologically coerced, and fearful of reporting their abuse to authorities.

 Where does human trafficking occur?